parallelno/Devector/README.md

 ## License

-Devector_cpp is licensed under the MIT License.
+Devector is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Acknowledgements